cSh4rk/cSh4rk.github.io/blog/_posts/2025-09-25-quick-tips-for-a-better-website.md

 - Create a clean workflow for website build in `main` branch and publish in `gh-pages` branch:

-  Example: Here is mine so far, I build my Jekyll website locally.
-I'll add critical CSS extraction later to my current build.
+  Example: Here is my build workflow:

   For `main` branch and site build: